 “Daniel, you're too crazy for your own good.”

 “I'd say you full well that like him, too,” Daniel said, raising an eyebrow at her.
 She gave an exaggerated scoff.
-Yeah, she did like him.
-And Daniel wasn't lying about Morrison, it seemed like he had a school grade crush on her.
+Except, yes, she did like him.
+And Daniel didn't lie about Morrison, either.
+It seemed liked he had a school grade crush on her; pulling pigtails, and such.

 “Mm,” he motioned to her, to get her head out of the clouds.
 “I may join basketball.”